ChrisB9/ChrisB9/config/data/markdown/en/about.md

 ## Who am I?

-My name is Christian Rodriguez Benthake, a {%-test.html.twig%}-year-old full-stack webdeveloper and freelancer with an emphasis on backend development in PHP.
+My name is Christian Rodriguez Benthake, a {%-test.html.twig%}-year-old full-stack webdeveloper and freelancer with an emphasis in PHP backend development.
-Additionally to that, I am engaged in the OSS-Community - e.g translating documentations, building software or contributing to existing minor and major projects, (pre-COVID19) going to meetups, conferences and co-working spaces e.g TYPO3 DevDays.<br />
+Additionally, I am engaged in the OSS-Community - e.g translating documentations, building software, or contributing to existing projects.
+Prior to COVID-19, I attended meetups, conferences, and co-working spaces e.g TYPO3 DevDays.<br />
-I currently live in and work remotely from Kiel, Germany.
-In my freetime I hike, travel and paraglide - or just read a book and spend time with my wife.
+I currently reside and work remotely in Kiel, Germany.
+In my spare time I enjoy hiking, travelling, paragliding, or just reading a book and spending time with my wife.
 <br />

 {%weather.html.twig%}